fsaHSA & FSA accepted; best-value for top quality care

 Talking to a provider about medication for ADHD symptom relief is a click away.

 If you’re considering stimulants like Vyvanse or Ritalin to treat your ADHD, a psychiatric professional can help you determine which, if any, medication is best for you.
-Find a psychiatrist on Klarity today.
+Find a psychiatrist on Klarity Health today.

 VyvanseRitalin